Seattle-Computing-Resourcing/scr-learning/exercises/index.md

 All of these exercises can be solved with skills that you have learned in the learning modules.

 Remember to read the solution!
 Even if your solution is correct but different, it is a good idea to learn how other approached the problem.
 If you have a different solution that you believe is good, feel free to submit a pull request.
 All of our exercise pages have a link that allows you to edit that specific exercise page.

+Sometimes we will have quiz-like questions.
+These questions will be answered through the terminal.
+For example, if a question asks what 1+1 is, you will print 2 into the terminal.